iconinteractive/icon-interactive-www/work/rocket-mortgage.md

     activations outside the arena.
 This giant dome with projection mapping.
 We are getting great feedback and it makes me excited to be a part of it.”</p><p><em>Casey Hurbis, CMO, Rocket Mortgage</em></p>"
+- template: twocolumntext
+  text_columns:
+    left_column: "<h2>Challenge 1</h2><p>Come up with a stunning and attractive experiential concept that authentically connects Rocket Mortgage with the world of eSports.
+      ICON delivered a “never seen before” experiential activation leveraging a 40’x40’ tailgate space located in the Little Caesar’s Arena Chevy Plaza in Detroit, Michigan.</p>"
+    right_column: "<h2>Challenge 2</h2><p>Come up with a stunning and attractive experiential concept that authentically connects Rocket Mortgage with the world of eSports.
+      Come up with a stunning and attractive experiential concept that authentically connects Rocket Mortgage with the world of eSports.</p>"

 ---